Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: The TEAMS algorithm

 \section{The TEAMS algorithm}

 Let us briefly describe the TEAMS algorithm, following \citeA{Finkel2024bringing}.
 Along the way we delineate between generic parameter choices and those made in this study to target local temperature and precipitation extremes in the GCM.
 Readers interested primarily in the sampling results can skip to Section \ref{sec:results}.
+Fig. \ref{fig:schematic} serves as a visual reference for the key elements of the procedure.

 \begin{enumerate} \item\underline{Ancestor initialization}: Sample $N$ initial conditions $\{X_1(0),X_2(0),...,X_N(0)\}$ from the distribution of interest, denoted $\rho_0$.
 For us, $\rho_0$ is the distribution at statistical steady state, i.e., the limiting distribution of a very long GCM simulation.
-Other applications might restrict the initial conditions to specific phases of oscillation (e.g., neutral El Ni\~no conditions) or, if a seasonal cycle is present, specific dates (e.g., June 1 conditions).
+Other applications might restrict the initial conditions to specific phases of an oscillation (e.g., neutral El Ni\~no conditions) or, if a seasonal cycle is present, specific dates (e.g., June 1 conditions).
 For our study, we can extract the $X_n(0)'s$ as snapshots from a direct numerical simulation (DNS), which is branched from the DNS used for validation by changing the random seed for SPPT after spinup.
-Consecutive ancestral initial conditions are separated by a gap of $T=60$ days; in other words, $X_i(0)=X_{\mathrm{DNS}}(iT)$, where the clock for $X_{\mathrm{DNS}}$ starts after spinup and the timestamps are all reset to zero for notational convenience, utilizing the model's autonomous dynamics.
-The gap helps each successive ancestor lose the memory of the previous one and become more independent, which tends to make the results more stable, i.e. lower-variance, even though the ancestors need not be strictly independent (only identically distributed).
-Section \ref{sec:ensemble_spreading_rate} will demonstrate $T=60$ days is long enough for independence.

-\item\underline{Ancestor simulation}: Run the dynamics forward for a time horizon $T$ from each ancestral initial condition, creating the \emph{ancestral trajectories} $\{X_n(t):1\leq n\leq N, 0\leq t\leq T\}$.
-For us, this just means extracting segments of the branched-off DNS, and we use the same $T=60$ days here as the time gap between ancestors.
-Assign each ancestor a probability weight $W_n=1$.
-Furthermore, initialize a set of \emph{active members}
+Consecutive ancestral initial conditions are separated by a gap of $\Delta T_\text{init}=60$ days, chosen as roughly twice the \emph{error saturation} timescale (over which two branched simulations decorrelate).